ktk-2005/Feedbacker-Forum/README.md

 ## Usage

-The project consist of two separate main parts - the dashboard view for the developers, and the feedbacker view for giving feedback.
+The application consist of two separate main parts - the dashboard view for the developers, and the feedbacker view for giving feedback.

 #### Dashboard

-The dashboard view is for developers to add, remove and manage instances.
+The dashboard view is for developers to create, remove and manage instances.
-After creating an instance the developer recieves a simple link that can be shared, so that people easily can view the instance and give feedback.
+After creating an instance the developer receives a simple link that can be shared, so that people easily can view the instance and give feedback.
 [Screenshot](#dashboard-image)

 #### Feedbacker